aiyuni/Connect-Four-AI/README.md

 # Connect Four AI
-An AI that plays a 9x8 Connect Four game using Alpha-Beta pruning with Minimax.
+A fully-functional AI that plays a 9x8 Connect Four game using Alpha-Beta pruning with Minimax.
 At its default depth, the AI looks up to 6 moves ahead.
 The grid size is set to 9x8 as that is the size that I most prefer to play Connect Four at (it allows for more combinations and strategies than a typical 7x6 grid).
 The player can choose to go first or second.